Weijie Su

 Wharton Statistics and Data Science Department

-and, by courtesy, Departments of Computer and Information Science, Mathematics, and Biostatistics, Epidemiology and Informatics
+and, by courtesy, Departments of Biostatistics, Epidemiology and Informatics, Computer and Information Science, and Mathematics

 Co-Director